 Located in the heart of Sonoma, in a place known as the Valley of the Moon, this diverse and wondrous geothermal springs sanctuary is the last of its kind.
 Bordering Sonoma Creek and nestled among a mature canopy of large oaks with open meadows and rolling hills, these Springs uplift the very best of whole family wellness and recreation.
 People have come to these Springs for generations to soak in the healing waters and to gather for picnics and reunions, retreats and organizational meetings, birthdays and weddings, and for nature-based youth camps and field trips.
+The temperature on all three pools range from 85° F to 94° F, depending on weather (we shoot for cooler on hot days and warmer on cooler days).
 Come and experience the magic of the Springs for yourself.

 Individual, Family and Group Gatherings

 This property is an ideal setting for organizational or family daylong outdoor retreats and recreation.
 Rejuvenate in one of the three geothermal mineral spring pools, relax under the oak canopy, and picnic on the grassy hills.
 One spring-fed pool is between 4.5 and 9ft deep (our Diving Pool) and the other is 2.5 to 5 ft deep (our Family Pool).
 There is also a geothermal wading pool for infants and toddlers.
-The temperature on all three pools range from 85° F to 88° F, depending on how cool the night was.
 Walk along the natural paths and winding creek to enjoy the beauty and tranquility of this historical gathering place.
-Woven throughout the resort are a number of sites designed to accommodate up to 800 people.
+Woven throughout the resort are a number of sites designed to accommodate up to 400 people.

 • Two Geothermal Mineral Swimming Pools + Wading Pool • Geothermal Showers & Changing Rooms